Davis/Gerstein Undergraduate Research Award Application

 Conditions of Award

-Recipients of a Davis/Gerstein Undergraduate Research Award will be required to submit a thank you letter to our donors, as well as provide a copy of their final research paper and a summary of their research process and how the award contributed to their completion of the project.
-If in some years no undergraduate students are eligible for the award, the fund may be used to support graduate level research work.
+Recipients of a Davis/Gerstein Undergraduate Research Award will be required to submit a thank you letter to our donors, as well as provide a copy of their final research paper and a summary of their research process referencing how the award contributed to their completion of the project.